Pensions and tax

 - Retirement Annuity Contracts (RACs)

 This is subject to the limits below.
-Income Tax relief is given at your ‘marginal’ (highest) Income Tax rate.
+IT relief is given at your ‘marginal’ (highest) IT rate.

 There is no relief from Universal Social Charge (USC) or Pay Related Social Insurance (PRSI) for employee pension contributions.